-The Committee Nomination Process runs every year.
-The call for volunteers to serve on the Program Committee takes place in January and February, and a call for volunteers for other all other committees take place later throughout the year .
+The Committee Nomination Process runs every year, with the call for volunteers to serve taking place in January and February.
 Reminder, only NANOG members in good standing are allowed to serve on a NANOG committee. **If you are not a member and wish to participate in the nomination process, your membership must be received prior to the close of a call for volunteers.**

 Click here to become a member today!

 The Program Committee is a group of individuals from the NANOG community who together are responsible for the solicitation and selection of material for NANOG meeting programs.
 The Board of Directors will select new Program Committee members near the end of the February NANOG Conference.